microsoft/industry/foundations/azure/README.md

 -   Be prepared to trade off functionality as not everything will likely be required on day one.
 -   Leverage preview services and take dependencies on service roadmaps in order to remove technical blockers.

-These design principles helps organizations to navigate and make design decisions across the critical design areas for Azure.

 ## Critical Design areas